Transient ischemic attack (TIA)

-The catheter is manipulated through your major arteries and into your carotid or vertebral artery.
-Then the radiologist injects a dye through the catheter to provide X-ray images of the arteries in your brain.
+The catheter is manipulated through the major arteries and into the carotid or vertebral artery.
+Then the radiologist injects a dye through the catheter to provide X-ray images of the arteries in the brain.
 This procedure may be used in selected cases.

-Once your doctor has determined the cause of your transient ischemic attack, the goal of treatment is to correct the abnormality and prevent a stroke.
-Depending on the cause of your TIA, your doctor may prescribe medication to reduce the tendency for blood to clot or may recommend surgery or a balloon procedure (angioplasty).
+Once your provider has determined the cause of the TIA, the goal of treatment is to correct the issue and prevent a stroke.
+Depending on the cause of the TIA, your provider may prescribe medication to reduce the tendency for blood to clot or may recommend surgery or a balloon procedure (angioplasty).

-Doctors use several medications to decrease the likelihood of a stroke after a transient ischemic attack.
+Providers use several medications to decrease the likelihood of a stroke after a TIA.
 The medication selected depends on the location, cause, severity and type of TIA.
-Your doctor may prescribe:
+Your provider may prescribe:

 Anti-platelet drugs.
-These medications make your platelets, one of the circulating blood cell types, less likely to stick together.
+These medications make the platelets, one of the circulating blood cell types, less likely to stick together.
 When blood vessels are injured, sticky platelets begin to form clots, a process completed by clotting proteins in blood plasma.

 The most frequently used anti-platelet medication is aspirin.
 Aspirin is also the least expensive treatment with the fewest potential side effects.
 An alternative to aspirin is the anti-platelet drug clopidogrel (Plavix).

-Your doctor may consider prescribing Aggrenox, a combination of low-dose aspirin and the anti-platelet drug dipyridamole, to reduce blood clotting.
+Your provider may consider prescribing Aggrenox, a combination of low-dose aspirin and the anti-platelet drug dipyridamole, to reduce blood clotting.
 The way dipyridamole works is slightly different from aspirin.

 Anticoagulants.
-These drugs include heparin and warfarin (Coumadin, Jantoven).
+These drugs include heparin and warfarin (Jantoven).
 They affect clotting-system proteins instead of platelet function.
 Heparin is used for a short time and is rarely used in the management of TIAs.

 These drugs require careful monitoring.
-If atrial fibrillation is present, your doctor may prescribe a direct oral anticoagulant such as apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Savaysa) or dabigatran (Pradaxa).
+If atrial fibrillation is present, your doctor may prescribe a direct oral anticoagulant such as apixaban (Eliquis), rivaroxaban (Xarelto), edoxaban (Savaysa) or dabigatran (Pradaxa), which may be safer than warfarin.